PHP: Implementations

 The only complete PHP implementation is the original, known simply as PHP.
 It is the most widely used and is powered by the Zend Engine.
 To disambiguate it from other implementations, it is sometimes unofficially called "Zend PHP".
 The Zend Engine compiles PHP source code on-the-fly into an internal format that it can execute, thus it works as an interpreter.
 It is also the "reference implementation" of PHP, as PHP has no formal specification, and so the semantics of Zend PHP define the semantics of PHP.
 Due to the complex and nuanced semantics of PHP, defined by how Zend works, it is difficult for competing implementations to offer complete compatibility.

 PHP's single-request-per-script-execution model, and the fact that the Zend Engine is an interpreter, leads to inefficiency; as a result, various products have been developed to help improve PHP performance.
-In order to speed up execution time and not have to compile the PHP source code every time the web page is accessed, PHP scripts can also be deployed in the PHP engine's internal format by using an opcode cache, which works by caching the compiled form of a PHP script (opcodes) in shared memory to avoid the overhead of parsing and compiling the code every time the script runs.
+To speed up execution time and not have to compile the PHP source code every time the web page is accessed, PHP scripts can also be deployed in the PHP engine's internal format by using an opcode cache, which works by caching the compiled form of a PHP script (opcodes) in shared memory to avoid the overhead of parsing and compiling the code every time the script runs.
 An opcode cache, Zend Opcache, is built into PHP since version 5.5.
 Another example of a widely used opcode cache is the Alternative PHP Cache (APC), which is available as a PECL extension.

 While Zend PHP is still the most popular implementation, several other implementations have been developed.
 Some of these are compilers or support JIT compilation, and hence offer performance benefits over Zend PHP at the expense of lacking full PHP compatibility.
 Alternative implementations include the following: